Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 Only fix is to reload a save before it starts, and avoid him until he is at his market stall (during the day).

 Failing that:
-1) Meet the requirements to start the thieves guild (250 items stolen, 25 items pickpocketed, Sneak Skill at 25).
+1. Meet the requirements to start the thieves guild (250 items stolen, 25 items pickpocketed, Sneak Skill at 25).
-2) Open a save before you have met Brynjolf.
+1. Open a save before you have met Brynjolf.
-3) Go to Riften Stables (or outside of riften itself)
+1. Go to Riften Stables (or outside of riften itself)
-4) Get to 10am gametime.
+1. Get to 10am gametime.
-5) Save your game.
+1. Save your game.
-6) Exit Wildlander and re*start using the Wildlander Launcher.
+1. Exit Wildlander and restart using the Wildlander Launcher.
-7) Load your game.
+1. Load your game.
-8) Go to the riften marketplace and allow Brynjolf to come up to you and start the conversation.
+1. Go to the riften marketplace and allow Brynjolf to come up to you and start the conversation.
-9) Complete the marketplace quest by planting the ring on Brand*Shei.
+1. Complete the marketplace quest by planting the ring on Brand-Shei.
+1. make a save.
-10) Talk to Brynjolf once that is complete.
+1. Talk to Brynjolf once that is complete.

+at this point - check your journal to make sure if Loud and Clear has started.
+If not - close skyrim, reopen skyim and load the save you made before handing the quest in.

-Note: If Brynjolf is not at the ragged flagon when you get there for the second quest, then save your game, open up a prior save where you can select Brynjolf's body using the console, then reload your game in the ragged flagon and enter this.
+If Brynjolf is not at the ragged flagon when you get there for Loud and Clear

 {: .console}
+>
+> prid 20545
 >
 > moveto player